When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: The GenDistill pipeline

 The second stage aligns the feature representations of the student and teacher blocks independently.
 We minimize the L2 distance between the outputs of the student's mixer block and the teacher's attention block.
 In this stage, all weights within the sequence mixer are trainable, while LayerNorms remain frozen as they are initialized from the teacher.
 We train for another 30M tokens using the same dataset and schedule as Stage 1, but with a reduced learning rate ($1e-4$).

 Crucially, we find that this two-step alignment (Stage 1 followed by Stage 2) is superior to training the mixer all at once or initializing all weights from the teacher.
 Skipping Stage 1 results in significant perturbations to the initialized $V$ and $O$ weights, destabilizing the training.
-By the end of this stage, after only 60M tokens, the student model achieves a validation perplexity of ${\sim}$25 without any end-to-end training.
-This provides a stronger starting point than prior initialization methods, as KDA's higher expressivity yields lower perplexity (e.g., MOHAWK~\citep{bick2024transformers} requires 240M tokens to reach ${\sim}$1000 PPL, while Llamba~\citep{bick2025llambascalingdistilledrecurrent} extends this stage to 3B tokens).
+By the end of this stage, after only 60M tokens and without any end-to-end training, the student model achieves a validation perplexity of ${\sim}$25, approaching the teacher's ${\sim}$15--20.
+Other initialization stages either reach much higher perplexity (MOHAWK~\citep{bick2024transformers}: ${\sim}$1000 after 240M tokens) or run far longer (Llamba~\citep{bick2025llambascalingdistilledrecurrent}: 3B tokens).\footnote{These perplexities use different teachers and evaluation datasets and are not directly comparable to ours, though all are measured on large web-scale pretraining corpora.}